HRIS Evaluation Template and Buyer’s Guide: Choosing the Right Software

 3. Send schedule reminders in emails or texts

-4. Support remote/hybrid teams – works for multiple time zones and/or shifts
+4. Support remote/hybrid teams/multiple time zones and/or shifts

 5. Schedule deviation reports show which employees aren’t following their schedule

-6. Small businesses save money by hiring part-time employees–allow employees to choose when they can and cannot work makes scheduling easier and reduces turnover
+6. Small businesses save money by hiring part-time employees – allowing employees to choose when they can and cannot work makes scheduling easier and reduces turnover

 7. Prevent double booking employees at multiple locations